rhpvorderman/adventofcode2020/README.md

 # Advent of Code 2020: Problems solved with Python

-These are my answers for the advent of Code 2020 challenge.
-I use Python as my main programming language.
+These are my answers for the [Advent of Code 2020]( https://adventofcode.com/2020/) challenge.
+I use Python as my main programming language for this exercise.

 Python has many useful builtin features or functions that can be used to solve problems as stated in "Advent of Code".
 I hope to highlight these